blejjkbinks/big-Nepaleon-square/readme.md

 [42 C piscine](https://42.fr/en/admissions/42-piscine/) final project
 will you find the biggest square??
 ## problem definition
-The aim of this project is to find the biggest square on a map, avoiding obstacles.
+the aim of this project is to find the biggest square on a map, avoiding obstacles.
+>given map
 ```
 10.ox
 . . . . . . . . o . . o . . . . . . . . . .